-A seeing-eye dog from north Philadelphia is being hailed a hero today after saving her owner’s life twice in one night.
+A seeing-eye dog from north Philadelphia is a hero.
+She saved her owner’s life twice in one night.

 That’s when brave Yolanda sprang into action.
 Colon tells NBC News Philadelphia that Yolanda pulled the bedroom door shut, leaving Colon safely inside, and then bolted downstairs after the burglars.
 Colon could hear Yolanda barking loudly, scaring away the intruders.